 Rules of Play for the EAPS Award for Population Studies

-- There are no specific age, career or other criteria for nominees, but candidates should be member of EAPS at the time of their nomination.
+- There are no specific age, career or other criteria for nominees but candidates should be member of EAPS at the time of their nomination.

-- Nominations should include a short (maximum one page) explanatory statement by the nominators, as well as a curriculum vitae of the nominee.
+- Nominations should include a short (maximum one page) explanatory statement by the nominator and a curriculum vitae of the candidate.